victor-schumann/odoo/README.md

 <details>
 <summary><h3>How to create a new Odoo Module</h3></summary>
-Before we begin, make sure you have a functional clean database (or with the dummy data), install one of the odoo modules (like Contacts), and activate the Developer Mode on settings.
+Before we begin, make sure you have a functional clean database (or with the dummy data), install one of the odoo modules (like Contacts), and activate the Developer Mode.
 After doing that, you are ready to go.

 1. Use the command `/path/to/odoo-server/odoo-bin scaffold custom_module_name /path/to/custom/addons/`.
 This will create
-   all the basic files for you so set up a new Odoo Module.
+   all the basic files for you to set up a new Odoo Module.
 2. Go to your pycharm configurations in the top right corner of the IDE and add the _-u parameter_ when running the server, to upgrade your module everytime you compile the code. `-c /path/to/configs/odoo-server.conf -u custom_module_name,custom_module_name2`.